OtherRealms/Shot-Manager-Guide/index.rst

 **Export JSON**, Export shot data to json to backup or transfer shots.

 **Import JSON**,Import shot data from a saved json file.
-Missing linked frame markers will be converted to manual framae ranges.
+Missing linked frame markers will be converted to manual frame ranges.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Import.JPG

-**Ignore existing** to only import shots with names that don't match your scenes exisitng shots.
+**Ignore existing** to only import shots with names that don't match your scenes existing shots.
-**Detele All Shots**, will clear all your saved shots.
+**Delete All Shots**, will clear all your saved shots.

 Batch Output
 ------------